APPENDICES

 Baptiste Guérin, a 29-year-old farmer from France, New Orleans aboard the ship Brunswick out of Le Havre in June 1852.

-Claude-Gabriel, son of Jean-Claude Guérin of Department of Haute-Saône, France, was 25 years old when married Jeanne Rose, called Rose, 14-year-old daughter of Acadian Hippolyte Pitre, at the Houma church, Terrebonne Parish, in July 1852.
-He remarried to Marie David probably in Assumption Parish in the early 1860s, and died near Labadieville, Assumption Parish, in September 1864; the priest who recorded his burial said that Claude Gabriel died at age "39 years."
+Claude-Gabriel, son of Jean-Claude Guérin of Department of Haute-Saône, France, was age 25 when he married Jeanne Rose, called Rose, 14-year-old daughter of Acadian Hippolyte Pitre, at the Houma church, Terrebonne Parish, in July 1852.
+He remarried to Marie David probably in Assumption Parish in the early 1860s and died near Labadieville, Assumption Parish, in September 1864.
+The priest who recorded his burial said that Claude Gabriel died at age "39 years."
 One wonders if his death was war-related.

 Marie Guérin, wife of Étienne Fermier, died in Lafourche Interior Parish in September 1852.
 A petition for succession inventory, filed in her name at the Thibodeaux courthouse 10 days after her death, reveals that her daughter Hélène Élisabeth Fermier was married to Acadian Hermogène Boudreaux